Speed-Ez/Covid-19-Data-Exploration/README.md

 + Vaccinations started on the 3rd Dec 2020

 ## Dashboard Report
-Here is a Power BI dashboard report that I built to further to visualize the insights and trends derived from this analysis.
+Here is a https://www.novypro.com/project/godspeed-5 report that I built to further to visualize the insights and trends derived from this analysis.